jerry-wuyuxin/P2P-energy-trading/README.md

-# Hierarchical Multi-Agent Deep Reinforcement Learning for Peer-to-Peer Energy Trading among Multiple Heterogeneous Microgrids
+# Hierarchical Hybrid Multi-Agent Deep Reinforcement Learning for Peer-to-Peer Energy Trading among Multiple Heterogeneous Microgrids
-This repository contains the detailed simulation parameters of MGs and the proof of theorem 1 for the paper "Hierarchical Multi-Agent Deep Reinforcement Learning for Peer-to-Peer Energy Trading among Multiple Heterogeneous Microgrids".
+This repository contains the detailed simulation parameters of MGs and the proof of theorem 1 for the paper "Hierarchical Hybrid Multi-Agent Deep Reinforcement Learning for Peer-to-Peer Energy Trading among Multiple Heterogeneous Microgrids".
 (Please refer to the "Simulation parameters of MGs.pdf" and "Proof of Theorem 1.pdf" files)